Unluckymans/png-token/README.md

 - Treasury Fund: This is a token fund that is used to compensate the founders, advisors, and serves as a long-term growth fund for the development of the Png Network.

-- Incentive Distribution: Token rewards ussed to users who signup to the Pngme mobile application.
+- Incentive Distribution: Token rewards used to users who signup to the Pngme mobile application.

 - Savings Distribution: Token rewards issued to users on the network who stake tokens in the Pngme mobile application savings account.